dnmfarrell/jp/README.md

     "howdy"

 #### .pop
-Pops the top item off the stack, deleting it.
+Pops the the stack, deleting TOS.

     jp 1 .pop
     # no output as stack is empty

 #### .swap
-Swaps the top two items of the stack with each other.
+Swaps the top two stack items with each other.

     jp '"Hello"' '"World!"' .swap
     "Hello"
     "World!"

 #### .dup
-Copies the value on the top of the stack making it the top two items.
+Copies TOS making it the top two items.

     jp '"Hello"' .dup
     "Hello"
     "Hello"

 #### .over
-Copies the second stack item onto the top of the stack, "over" the first.
+Copies and pushes the second stack item ("over" the first).

     jp 1 2 .over
     1